masterxavierfox/velero/restore-hooks_product-requirements.md

     **Title: **Run restore at pod level.

     **Description: **As a user, I would like to make sure that I can run the restore hook at the pod level.
 And, I would like the option to run this with an annotation flag in line or using an init container.**<span style="text-decoration:underline;"> </span>**The restore pre-hook should allow the user to run the command on the container where the pre-hook should be executed.
-Similar to the backup hooks, this hook should run to default to fun on the first container in the pod.
+Similar to the backup hooks, this hook should run to default to run on the first container in the pod.

 **<span style="text-decoration:underline;">______________________________________________________________</span>**